trac-hacks/trac-github/README.md

 - it uses GitHub's generic WebHook URLs;
 - it has no external dependencies;
 - it is well documented — more docs than code;
-- it has an extensive test suite — three times more tests than code;
+- it has an extensive test suite — twice more tests than code;
 - it has a much smaller codebase;
+- it has better logging;
 - it makes better use of Trac's APIs.

 Requirements